 I got the job, doubled my salary, and moved to Europe.

-So remember to quantify your quality if you want people to absorb it quickly, and consider teaming up with an experienced career change professional such as the Barrett Group if you want to move more quickly and leave less to pure luck.
+So remember to quantify your quality if you want people to absorb it quickly.
+And then consider teaming up with an experienced career change professional such as the Barrett Group if you want to move more quickly and leave less to pure luck.